jericholab/rdl/Design Overview/Design Overview - NAU7802 Strain Current Sensor.md

   - STRAIN: Differential mode
   - CURRENT: Unipolar mode

-******* IS THIS THE ONLY DIFFERENCE IN OPERATION BETWEEN THE TWO SENSORS?
-YOU SURE?   *********

 - The measurements can be done at various speed: 10, 20, 40, 80, 320 SPS (Samples Per Second).
-To reduce sampling time, RDL runs at 320 SPS by default.
+To reduce sampling time, the RDL runs at 320 SPS by default.
-- DVDD is the digital power supply input (2.7 - 5.5V).
+- The DVDD pin is the digital power supply input (2.7 - 5.5V).
 It is externally provided by the on-board regulating circuit (5V).
-- VDDA is the analog power supply input (2.7 - 5.5V), used for example to excite the Wheatstone bridge.
+- The VDDA pin is the analog power supply input (2.7 - 5.5V), used to excite the Wheatstone bridge.
 The default manufacturer value is 3.3V, supplied by NAU7802 internal circuit.
-This default mode is overriden and instead the DVDD signal is used (5V).
-It is within the allowable excitation voltage range of the TAL220 (3-10V) and it maximize the measurement range by minimizing the sensitivity (V/N).
+In the present case, this default mode is overriden (via NAU7802 registers) and instead the DVDD signal is used (5V).
+It is within the allowable excitation voltage range of the TAL220 (3-10V) and it maximize the measurement range by maximizing the sensitivity (V/N).
 Accordingly, the ADC voltage range is also modified within the code.
 For more information, read the RDL source code and the RDL code documentation.
 - The PGA (Programmable Gain Amplifier) can be configured to vary the gain applicable (1, 2, 4, 8, 16, 32, 64, 128).
 It also affects the voltage range applicable.
 The default value is 128.
 This gain could be reduced if the load cell output measurement was saturated by the NAU7802 chip.
+The PGA must be deactivated for unipolar mode (current measurements).
 - The measurement output by the NAU7802 is the average of a large sample.
 This is configured within the Arduino code.
-- The ADC output follows this equation: “ADC Output Value = Gain_Calibration\* (ADC measurement - Offset_Calibration)”.
+- The ADC output follows this general equation: “ADC Output Value = Gain_Calibration\* (ADC measurement - Offset_Calibration)”.

 ## VOLTAGE REGULATOR SUBCIRCUIT (TPS630701)